 Connect to the Planet and Your Peers

-Join us for a month filled with once-in-a-lifetime, immersive learning experiences centered on Urban Oceans!
+Join us for a month filled with once-in-a-lifetime, immersive learning experiences centered on urban oceans!

-Courses will focus on understanding and solving issues in the San Pedro Channel, a unique ocean environment off the coast of one of the world’s busiest port cities.
+Courses focus on understanding and solving issues in the San Pedro Channel, a unique ocean environment off the coast of one of the world’s busiest port cities.
 Everything takes place at the Wrigley Marine Science Center, our incredible living laboratory on Santa Catalina Island.

 How it Works

-All students who enroll in one of our designated Maymester courses spend the full four weeks completing an immersive living-learning experience on Catalina Island.
+All Wrigley Institute Maymester students spend the full four weeks on Catalina Island.
 In addition to participating in their core classes, students engage in a variety of interdisciplinary activities designed for the whole group.
-Covering the social and natural sciences and the humanities, opportunities include problem-solving sessions, field research, recreation, and special events designed to train students in environmental leadership.

 A Learning Experience Like No Other